-The running strength of the mixture is controlled by the air bleed screw, the average setting for which is one turn out from the fully screwed in position although up to three turns out is permissible.
-To get the sweetest running and economy you can vary this setting by turning the screw-screwing in will enrich the mixture, screwing out will weaken it.
+The running strength of the mixture is controlled by the air bleed screw, the normal setting for which is one turn out from the fully screwed-in position.
+To get the sweetest running you can vary this setting by turning the screw the slightest degree either way-screwing in will enrich the mixture, screwing out will weaken it.